pugson/telegram-twitter-url-expand-bot/README.md

 https://user-images.githubusercontent.com/6843656/182036672-5b566200-cba4-462d-ba5c-4c043e032b06.mp4

 ## How to use this bot?

+### Channels

+1. Find it on Telegram as `@TwitterLinkExpanderBot` or click here: https://t.me/twitterlinkexpanderbot?start=start
+2. Add it to your channel as admin with the `Edit messages of others` permission.
+3. Send a message that includes a tweet, TikTok, or Instagram URL.

+### Groups or DMs

 1. Find it on Telegram as `@TwitterLinkExpanderBot` or click here: https://t.me/twitterlinkexpanderbot?start=start
 2. Add it to your group chat.